Ismail1809/KafkaAppBackEnd/README.md

 ## How to Run the Application in Docker

 ## Prerequisite:
-To run this quick start, you will need Docker and Docker Compose installed on a computer with a supported Operating System
+To run this quick start, you will need Docker(create an account as well) and Docker Compose installed on a computer with a supported Operating System

 ## Start and Install the docker-compose file: